wds15/baad/README.md

-# Source for "Bayesian aggregation of average data: An application in drug developement"
+# Source for "Bayesian aggregation of average data: An application in drug development"

 Date: 13th May 2020